Origin of the Ibanez guitar

 The Ibanez guitar series for advanced players is characterized by incorporating the best technology available.
-Some of them have microphone configurations in partnership with Seymor Duncan, Dimarzio, Fishman and others, to create the most diverse and explosive sounds you can find.
+Some of them have microphone configurations in partnership with Seymor Duncan, Dimarzio, Fishman and others, to create the most diverse and explosive sounds possible.

 First class wood and sound.
 Beautiful steric.
-It is nuclear explosion proof.
+Indestructible.

 - Wood: Basswood, maple, walnut.

 - Country of manufacture: Japan.

 The Ibanez JEM77P is another Steve Vai signature guitar, but this time it's an iconic instrument.
 This instrument stands out thanks to many valuable aspects, such as the quality of its woods, the model of its microphones, the various aesthetic details and the sound.
 That is why we analyze it in this review.

 Its body is made of American basswood which, unlike other varieties of basswood, is more elastic and has less hardness.
 Although it has a lower resistance to fracture, this is no cause for alarm.

 The neck is maple with five-ply walnut reinforcement.
 This feature gives it the resistance that Ibanez Steve Vai guitars require because it plays a lot with the stretching.
 Likewise, the fingerboard is made of AAA+ maple, the highest quality we can expect in woods.
 Its durability is superior in many ways and the sound quality is impressive.
 Undoubtedly, this is a guitar with top quality materials.